aakriti0fnu/cheapBuy/README.md

 <summary>PHASE-3 :</summary>
 <br>
 <ul>
+  <li> Improvement of extension UI. </li>
+ <li> Improve accuracy of the product.
+Example : If user's current tab is having Television of a particular brand and there is a better option available at a cheaper or comparable rate than provide alternative product accordingly. </li>
+<li> Show a avialable coupon on other shopping website. </li>
 <li> Automatic deployment of server using Teraform or ansible. </li>
 <li> Develop a website instead of extension. </li>
 <li> Dashboard including how many user's click on the website. </li>